A-damW/SubstratumNode/README.md

 Added by AdamW 2018-04-30 _Please feel free to copy, modify, or use the following guide as you fit_

 _Note: This guide is based off SubstratumNode 0.3.0 and Lubuntu 16.04.4 64bit Desktop running in live mode from RAM, while it should be easy to_
-_replicate on any *buntu flavor, your miliage may vary._
+_replicate on any *buntu flavor, your mileage may vary._

 DISCLAIMER: Guess what, I'm going to keep this short.
 If you have root(or user!) access to the environment you are using, then YOU are responsible for the code that you execute, so at least have a basic understanding of what you are running.
 (Or boot up a livecd/usb session and not worry about breaking something ;)

-All commands in `Code Boxes` should be copy paste-able into a teminal.
+All commands in `Code Boxes` should be copy paste-able into a terminal.
 They are prefaced with `sudo ` where root privileges are needed.
 If you don't want to type your password for every command, run `sudo su` to run all subsequent commands with root privileges, then just omit the `sudo ` from your copy-past commands.